Zhangky11/Zhangky11/README.md

 ### Hi, I'm Kyrie ✨
 I'm an undergraduate at Shanghai Jiao Tong University (SJTU), majoring in Information Security.
-Currently, I'm an exchange student at the University of Texas at Austin (UT Austin).
 I'm expected to graduate in June 2024.

 I am interested in Privacy-Preserving Machine Learning.